chris-gits/learningRust/projects/wordle/docs/overview.md

 # My goals in creating this project are to:
 - learn Rust's implementation of OOP,
 - learn how to create clean UIs in Rust,
-- and try not to kill myself doing these simple tasks with a lower leveled language.
+- and try not to hate myself doing these simple tasks with a lower leveled language.

 `(Soy Python Developer)`